You are here: Urology Textbook > Anatomy > Penis

 Arteries of the penis:

-all of the penile arteries arise from the internal pudendal artery from the internal iliac artery [Fig. Arteries of the penis].
-The internal pudendal artery reaches the ischiorectal fossa by the Alcock's canal.
+All penile arteries arise from the internal pudendal artery from the internal iliac artery [Fig. Arteries of the penis].
+The internal pudendal artery reaches the ischiorectal fossa via Alcock's canal.

-located on the dorsum of the corpus cavernosum and supplies the glans, the prepuce and penile skin.
+The dorsal artery of the penis is located on the dorsum of the corpus cavernosum and supplies the glans, the prepuce and penile skin.
+Latin: A. dorsalis penis.

-located in the center of the corpus cavernosum and emits many Aa. helicinae (helicine arteries) which flow into the caverns of the corpus cavernosa.
+The deep artery of penis is located in the center of the corpus cavernosum and emits many Aa. helicinae (helicine arteries) which flow into the caverns of the corpus cavernosum.
+Latin: A. profunda penis.

 Veins of the penis:

-the veins of the penis break through the tunica albuginea and open via the circumflex veins in the unpaired deep dorsal vein, which empties into the venous plexus of Santorini.
-The superficial dorsal vein lies external to Buck's fascia.
+The veins of the penis break through the tunica albuginea and open via the circumflex veins in the unpaired deep dorsal vein, which empties into the venous plexus of Santorini.
+The superficial dorsal vein lies external to Buck fascia.

 Lymphatic vessels of the penis:

-flow into the superficial inguinal and subinguinal lymph nodes.
-The proximal urethra drains into the pelvic lymph nodes (internal iliac and common iliac lymph nodes).
+Drain into the superficial inguinal and subinguinal lymph nodes.
+The proximal urethra drains into the pelvic lymph nodes (internal and common iliac lymph nodes).

 Innervation of the Penis